Over the past decade, lead generation has grown exponentially and helped raise businesses from the ground up.

-Service qualified leads and marketing qualified leads also exist for other businesses that do not exactly sell products but offer other services, like B2B businesses.
+Service qualified leads and marketing qualified leads also exist for other businesses that do not sell products but offer other services, like B2Bs.

-Marketing qualified leads are most likely those that are potentially interested, while sales qualified leads are those who are already willing to pay.
+Marketing qualified leads are those that are potentially interested, while sales qualified leads are those who are already willing to pay.

-Digital lead generation is deemed the most effective because of the utilization of everything that is already at your disposal, especially with how far media reaches.
+Digital lead generation is deemed the most effective because of the utilization of everything at your disposal, especially with how far media reaches.

 Unfortunately, there is no one-size-fits-all for generating digital leads.there is no one-size-fits-all for generating digital leads.
 Click To Tweet

-This list is meant to summarize the effective ways to get leads, which in turn will help you discern which route to go.
+This list is meant to summarize the effective ways to get leads, which will help you discern which route to go.

 A lead generation tool that has proven to be effective and successful since it launched is LeadFuze.